jjmonte20/unit-4-game/README.md

 Welcome to my readme file for the gem game.

-Rules of the game, as written in the webpage.
+Here are the rules to the game as written on the webpage

 # Heigh Ho Rules